bentomhall/nih-system/homebrewery/world/people.md

 #### Lowlands
 **Ability Score Increase.** +2 Intelligence OR +1 Charisma and +1 Dexterity

-**Additional Proficiencies.** Your are proficient in one artisan's tool of your choice and your choice of Ngyon Toi (goblin) or Ard-teang (orcish).
+**Additional Proficiencies.** Your are proficient in one artisan's tool of your choice and your choice of Ngyon Toi (goblin), Ard-teang (orcish), or Draconic.

 **Mechanical Familiarity.** When you make an ability check to understand a mechanical device or disarm a mechanical trap, you do so at advantage.